 For the most part, these dog harnesses for pitbull share many common features in the design and function.
 They should have a comfortable vest with enough padding, strong adjustable straps and enough security features to keep them in place.

 Many also have places for tags and handles.
 But, there are some subtle differences in some products depending on the functions.
 There are some more basic harnesses for walking and then others that are strong for dogs that pull on the lead.
 There are also options for the car, for puppies, for dogs in training and more.

-Finding the Best Harness for Pitbulls
+Top 5 Best Harness for Pitbulls

 The category that we want to look at first here is harness for pitbulls to stop pulling.
 This is a term that you will see a lot in different guides in relation to the best dog harnesses for pitbulls.
 This breed has a tendency to pull on the lead and often requires a strong, well-designed harness to help train it out of this behaviour.
 The following two products fall into this category.

 1. Big Dog Harness Oxford Soft Vest – Best no pull harness for Pitbulls

 First up here is the Big Dog Harness No Pull Oxford Soft Vest.
 This option has a lot going for it.
 There are adjustable straps for a custom fit.
 This is a no-pull design with the ring at the front but also a back ring for a leash in the normal position.

 There are also quick snap, secure buckles so it is easy to put on and take off, but secure while on the dog.
 The reflective strips are a nice bonus feature, as is the breathable padding and handle for control of the dog.